-The main goals of SPARCCLE are:
+The main goals of SPARCCLE are to:

-1. Accelerate new probabilistic emulators of climate hazards, damages and risks, incorporating cross-sectoral interactions, spillovers, monetization of climate impacts.
+1. Accelerate new probabilistic emulators of climate hazards, damages and risks, incorporating cross-sectoral interactions, spillovers, and monetization of climate impacts.

-2. Develop granular socioeconomic projections, including gender and socioeconomic heterogeneities and multidimensional vulnerabilities informed by empirical assessment.
+2. Develop granular socioeconomic projections, including gender and socioeconomic heterogeneities, and multidimensional vulnerabilities informed by empirical assessment.

 5. Co-design stress-test scenarios that explore socioeconomic climate risks with stakeholders and policymakers, including sectoral stress tests.